jamestiotio/cse/labs/lab1/README.md

   - Respawn (prematurely) terminated children processes
 - Perform basic I/O operations

+To compile the script, run this command: `gcc -o out processManagement_lab.c -lpthread` (necessary when implementing threads and semaphores, since we need to link with the `pthread` library).

 ## TODO #4a Explanation on Design of Worker Process Revival & Termination Method

 Coming soon!